d2l-ai/d2l-en/chapter_optimization/lr-scheduler.md

 * Another aspect that is equally important is *initialization*.
 This pertains both to how the parameters are set initially (review :numref:`sec_numerical_stability` for details) and also how they evolve initially.
 This goes under the moniker of *warmup*, i.e. how rapidly we start moving towards the solution initially.
 Large steps in the beginning might not be beneficial, in particular since the initial set of parameters is random.
 The initial update directions might be quite meaningless, too.
 * Lastly, there are a number of optimization variants that perform cyclical learning rate adjustment.
 This is beyond the scope of the current chapter.
 We recommend the reader to review details in :cite:`Izmailov.Podoprikhin.Garipov.ea.2018`, e.g. how to obtain better solutions by averaging over an entire *path* of parameters.

 Given the fact that there's a lot of detail needed to manage learning rates, most deep learning frameworks have tools to deal with this automatically.
-In the current chapter we will review the effects that different schedules have on accuracyu and also show how this can be managed efficiently via a *learning rate scheduler*.
+In the current chapter we will review the effects that different schedules have on accuracy and also show how this can be managed efficiently via a *learning rate scheduler*.

 ## Toy Problem